juanfont/headscale/docs/ref/remote-cli.md

 # Controlling headscale with remote CLI

+This documentation has the goal of showing a user how-to set control a headscale instance from a remote machine with the `headscale` command line binary.

 ## Prerequisite

 - A workstation to run headscale (could be Linux, macOS, other supported platforms)